 such that each associated graded piece $\gr^j(\CF^{A,j}_{K})$ is isomorphic to the pullback via $\pi_1$ of an automorphic vector bundle on $\bbS_{K'}(G_{h,R},X(R))$:

 \end{prop}

 \begin{rmk} (i) The group $G(\afp)$ acts on the set of toroidal compactifications $\bbS_{K,\Sigma}$ by acting on the group $K$ as well as the toroidal datum $\Sigma$.
-The isomorphisms are compatible with diagrams \eqref{2step} and thus with the morphisms $\pi_1, \pi_2$ (which can be labelled with $\sigma$).
+The subgroup $P_F(\afp) \subset G(\afp)$ fixes the set of toroidal boundary components, as $K$ and $\Sigma$ vary, over the rational boundary component $F$, and the isomorphisms are compatible with diagrams \eqref{2step} and thus with the morphisms $\pi_1, \pi_2$ (which can be labelled with $\sigma$).
 Detail are left to the reader, but see the discussion on pp. 310-11 of \cite{HZ94} and p.
 89 of \cite{HZ01}.

 (ii) Part (ii) of Proposition \ref{pullback1} corresponds to the discussion on pp. 325-6 of \cite{HZ94}.
-In \cite{Lan4} it is not stated explicitly that the graded pieces correspond to automorphic vector bundles on the base $M_F$, but the proof makes it clear that the ``coherent sheaves over $\mathbf{Z}$" of the statement of Lan's Proposition 5.6 are indeed the automorphic vector bundles as constructed by Lan in \cite{Lan2}. \end{rmk}
+In \cite{Lan4} it is not stated explicitly that the graded pieces correspond to automorphic vector bundles on the base $M_F$, but the proof makes it clear that the ``coherent sheaves over $\mathbf{Z}$" of the statement of Lan's Proposition 5.6 are indeed the automorphic vector bundles as constructed by Lan in \cite{Lan2}.

+The $P_F(\afp)$-invariance of the filtration follows from the fact that the construction of automorphic vector bundles in \cite[Definition 6.7]{Lan2} is a functor from locally free $\CO$-representations of $P_F$ to $P_F(\afp)$-equivariant vector bundles over $A_F$.
+The $P_F(\afp)$-action is not mentioned explicitly in \cite{Lan2} but the construction is exactly analogous to that in \cite[Proposition 8.1.4.1]{Lan3}. \end{rmk}

 \begin{prop} After replacing $\Sigma$ by a refinement if necessary, the morphism $\pi_2$ of \eqref{2step} extends to a morphism

 where $A_{F,\Sigma'}$ is an appropriate (smooth projective) toroidal compactification of $A_F$.
 Moreover, letting $\bar{i}_\sigma: \bar{Z}_\sigma \hookrightarrow \bbS_{K,\Sigma}$ denote the inclusion of the closed boundary stratum, the isomorphism of Proposition \ref{pullback1} extends to a canonical isomorphism